KWDB/docs/en/sql-reference/data-type/data-type-ts-db.md

 ### Basic Information

-The TIMESTAMP data type has TIMESTAMP and TIMESTAMPZ variants.
+The TIMESTAMP data type has TIMESTAMP and TIMESTAMPTZ variants.
 The TIMESTAMP-typed values support a nacoseconds precision level.

 TIMESTAMP constants represent specific date and time.
 In general, the TIMESTAMP constants cannot be modified.
 You can express TIMESTAMP constants using the `timestamp 'YYYY-MM-DD HH:MM:SS.SSS'` format, such as `timestamp '2023-10-19 15:30:00'`.